tweag/cardano-conformance-testing-of-consensus/docs/design.md

    simulate multiple nodes and look for agreement - instead, we run only a single node and judge the correctness of its responses to stimuli.

-The testing framework thus makes use of a single coordinated "point schedule," which is used to simulate multiple upstream (possibly adversarial, possibly colluding) peers.
+The testing framework thus makes use of a single coordinated *point schedule,* which is used to simulate multiple upstream (possibly adversarial, possibly colluding) peers.
 After evaluation of the point schedule, the Node Under Test (NUT) is validated to ensure it ends up with the correct chain.

 Whilst the point schedule currently is implemented inside the Haskell node, its declarative nature makes it possible to export this testing method and make it usable across diverse node implementations.
+To ensure this, we will look only at the messages sent over the network, to ensure we are performing black-box testing.

 ## Proposed Specification